jgc777/HTML2EXE-2.0/README.md

 - HTML: The HTML file or folder you want to convert.
 If you select a folder, make sure it contains a .html file (it's better if it's named index.html).
 - OUTPUT (optional): The output EXE file path.
 If you don't specify it, the program will create "out.exe".
 - CONFIG (optional): The path to the config.json file.
-If you don't specify it, the program will use an empty config.json file.
+If you don't specify it, the program will use default values.
 - WEBVIEW (optional): The path to a local webview.zip file, a folder with webview.zip extracted or a URL to a webview.zip.
 If you don't specify it, the program will use the latest default webview.

 The program will show the log in the terminal.